Russell-Waterhouse/blog/content/post/wisdom.md

 ## Gregor Hohpe

-"Excessive complexity is nature’s punishment for organizations that are unable to make decisions."
+"Excessive complexity is nature's punishment for organizations that are unable to make decisions."

 ## Henry Ford